Gordon Astley

-He made a brief return to the Midlands in the late 1990s, when he took over the late night show on BBC WM.
+He made a brief return to the Midlands in the late 1990s, when he took over the late night show on BBC Radio WM.
 This was carried on various BBC Local Radio stations in the Midlands.

 He has been a radio presenter both in Britain and America for over thirty years.
 Other credits include being a regular panelist on Cheggers Plays Pop in the late seventies, Play Away, Play School and It's a Knockout.
 He is also a motivational speaker, professional magician and a member of The Magic Circle.